RoshanArun/RoshanArun/README.md

 ## 2024 Internship

 I’m thrilled to announce that I successfully completed my Summer 2024 Software Engineering Internship at Garmin.
 Following this, I’ve accepted a Fall 2024 internship and have been offered a full-time position with the company.
-I’m excited to continue contributing to Garmin’s aeronautical team and look forward to furthering both my personal and professional growth as I help drive Garmin’s ongoing success.
+I’m excited to continue contributing to Garmin’s software development team and look forward to furthering both my personal and professional growth as I help drive Garmin’s ongoing success.

 ## 🔭 I’m currently working on